charlielobster/CUDA_NekRS/README.md

     nvidia-smi
     ```

-    If you have a one, you'll get back something like:
+    If you have a driver already, you'll get back something like:

     ```
     +-----------------------------------------------------------------------------------------+